magnolia-community/react-area51-alpha/react-area51/README.md

 * Supports managing nested components.
 * Supports managing a tree of 'pages'.

-Note: This package is 'CMS agnostic', you can use it to hook up your own editing UI or CMS.
-Alternatively, use one of the CMS-specific packages based on it that implement their editing UI and content structures.
+Note: This package is 'CMS agnostic', you can use it to hook up your own editing UI and content structures.
+Alternatively, use one of the CMS-specific packages based on it.

 Screenshot of React Aliens Demo Project being edited in a CMS.
 ![Area51 Demo Project in Magnolia](/mag-aliens-demo/_dev/README-demo-project.jpg)